HussainAhmad21200612/Todo-App/README.md

 ### Key Features

-- **Add New Task**: Users can add new tasks with a title and description.
+- **Add New Task**: The users can add new tasks with a title and description.
-- **Edit Task**: Users can edit existing tasks.
+- **Edit Task**: The users can edit existing tasks.
-- **Mark as Completed**: Users can mark tasks as completed or undo this action.
+- **Mark as Completed**: The users mark tasks as completed.
-- **Search**: Users can search for tasks by title or description.
+- **Search**: The users can filter tasks according to a title or description.
-- **Date Filter**: Users can filter tasks by the date they were last updated.
+- **Date Filter**: The users can filter tasks according to a date.

 ## Implementation